haziqwahab/haziqwahab.github.io/sample_page3.md

 <img src=""/>

-The origin of the data can be found[here](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976).
+The origin of the data can be found [here](https://financesone.worldbank.org/ida-statement-of-credits-grants-and-guarantees-historical-data/DS00976).

 ### Why THIS Project?